bterwijn/memory_graph/README.md

 from memory_graph import d
 import numpy as np
 import memory_graph.extension_numpy
+np.random.seed(0) # use same random numbers each run

 array = np.array([1.1, 2, 3, 4, 5])
 matrix = np.matrix([[i*20+j for j in range(20)] for i in range(20)])